vnavascues/direct-request-coordinator/README_HACKATON.md

 # Direct Request Coordinator

-A framework, contracts & job specs mgmt tools, that enable a requester to pay to a node-op as much LINK as required to cover the gas used on fulfillment, plus some profit margin set by the node-op.
+A framework, contracts & job specs mgmt tools, that enable a requester to pay to a node-op only as much LINK is required to cover the gas used on fulfillment, plus some profit margin set by the node-op.

 ## Inspiration

 Chainlink provides a wide variety of products and services.
 The market demand has reasonably caused that few of them evolve more than others.
-Unfortunately, the Direct Request model is lagging and it requires a revision if it is the product supposed to power the next wave of blockchain adoption.
+Unfortunately, the Direct Request model is lagging and its supporting tooling requires updating to help it to power the next wave of blockchain adoption.

 The main problem Direct Request has is its pricing model.
 It is innacurate, prone to human error, time consuming, exponentially complex the more layers node operators have (i.e. jobs -> dynamic results -> nodes -> networks, and fulfillment contracts), and unbearable on volatile market and gas spike events.
 Chainlink node operators seek for profit, and Direct Request jobs do not seem nowadays very appealing to deal with, nor profitable for the time spent on them.